The Sheep and the Goats: Interpretation

 True compassion will result in action.
 Those who believe in justification by faith may still accept that good works may function as a test or measure of belief.

 According to free grace theology, this passage implies that only faithful believers are able to survive the tribulation; it draws a distinction between inheriting versus entering the kingdom.

-Cornelius a Lapide in his great commentary writes, "He compares the elect to sheep, because of their innocence, modesty, humility, obedience, and patience; the reprobate to goats, because this creature has a fetid smell.
+Cornelius a Lapide in his Great Commentary writes, "He compares the elect to sheep, because of their innocence, modesty, humility, obedience, and patience; the reprobate to goats, because this creature has a fetid smell.
 It is fierce, immodest, lascivious.
 It walks in precipitous places.
 And it is quarrelsome.
 Such are the wicked.
 Wherefore under the Old Law goats were wont to be offered as sin-offerings."
-Lapide also notes that, "there are six principal corporal works of mercy which Christ here speaks of, viz., to feed the hungry, to give drink to the thirsty, to take in strangers, to clothe the naked, to visit the sick, to comfort and redeem captives, to which may be added a seventh, to bury the dead, which is commanded in Tobit."
+Lapide also notes that "there are six principal corporal works of mercy which Christ here speaks of, viz., to feed the hungry, to give drink to the thirsty, to take in strangers, to clothe the naked, to visit the sick, to comfort and redeem captives, to which may be added a seventh, to bury the dead, which is commanded in Tobit".

+Pope Francis sees in these verses "[a] new principle in human history which emphasizes that individuals are even more 'worthy' of our respect and love when they are weak, scorned, or suffering", while Pope Leo XIV reiterates an earlier directive of Pope Francis in which he states that "the clear and forceful words" of this passage must be put into practice "without any 'ifs or buts' that could lessen their force.
+Our Lord made it very clear that holiness cannot be understood or lived apart from these demands".